SwissFederalArchives/lindas-admin-ch/content/template-parts/know-how/en.md

-## Linked Data Know How
+## Linked data know-how

-In these sections **know how around the topic Linked Data** is presented.
-In addition, tutorials and other resources are linked to support working with Linked Data and the data models used.
+These sections present **useful knowledge about linked data**.
+There are also links to tutorials and other resources to support working with linked data and the data models used.